jakimowb/enmapbox_testmigration2/doc/source/ApplierExamples.rst

 but if requested to do so, it will reproject on-the-fly.

-This is enabled by telling it which of the input rasters should be used as the reference (all other inputs will be reprojected onto the reference pixel grid.
+This is enabled by telling it which of the input rasters should be used as the reference (all other inputs will be reprojected onto this reference pixel grid).
 This is done as follows::

     filename = 'image.img'